kelseykodes/kelseys-kode/README.md

 - Type in url:
 - User will be able to scroll through webpage and read the following articles; About Me, Projects and Connect With Me.
 - User will have the ability to skip to preferred article by clicking desired article in navigation bar.
-- When user selects preferred project, project will be displayed in full opening in a seperate browser.
+- When user selects preferred project, project will be displayed in full opening in browser.
-- When user selects "Github", peronsal github profile will display in separate browser.
+- When user selects "Github", peronsal github profile will display in browser.
-- When user selects "Linkedin", profession linkedin profile will dispplay in separate browser.
+- When user selects "Linkedin", profession linkedin profile will dispplay in browser.

 ## Credits
 Collaborator: Reagin Turner, /* github link */